Summary

 When Should You Choose Text Over Visuals in 2026?

-Knowing when to emphasize text helps you create more effective business plans.
+Understanding when to emphasize text helps you create more effective business plans.
 Consider these factors when deciding on your format way.
+But how do you know what's right for your situation?

 Audience Expectations